Read with: iBooks for iPad

 The twist at the end when it came was a definite shocker, one that rendered me into a place where I found it really difficult to see the villain in just black and white.
 The thought that kept crossing my mind was, if I had been subjected to the same would I have turned out any different.
 And I guess that is a question that would haunt me for a while yet and I always say this, books that makes you question your feelings and emotions, especially when it comes to villains, those are the ones that makes reading books such as this one worth seeking out!

-Final Verdict: Secrets of a buried past that kills at will & keeps you turning the pages!
+Final Verdict: Secrets of a buried past that kills at will & keeps the pages turning!

 You should have told me.”
 His mouth and jaw barely moved as he spoke.